Variational Pattern Selection

-\textit{Integrability}.
-However, it was shown in 1998 that STF selection does not require surface tension~\cite{98},~\cite{Matkowsky}.
-The result~\cite{98} was achieved due to integrability of the Laplacian growth (LG)~\cite{OO}, that is the interface dynamics in a Hele-Shaw cell without surface tension.
-This remarkable property, which allows to obtain various classes of exact unsteady solutions, is rather an exception than a rule among nonlinear PDEs or other infinitely dimensional dynamical systems.
-Integrability, as a new branch of mathematical physics, was born in 1967 after the discovery of striking and unusual (at that time) properties of the Korteveg de Vries equation~\cite{ggkm}.
-This field has been booming since then with no signs of slowing down up to date.
+\textit{Selection without surface tension}.
+Later, in 1998 it was shown that the selection of STF does not require surface tension \cite{98}, \cite{Matkowsky}.
+The result \cite{98} was achieved due to the integrability of Laplacian growth (LG) \cite{OO}.
+This remarkable property, which allows one to obtain various classes of exact unsteady solutions, is an exception rather than a rule among nonlinear dynamical systems.
+Integrability, as a new branch of mathematical physics, was born in 1967 after the discovery of striking and unusual (at that time) properties of the Korteveg de Vries equation \cite{ggkm}.
+This field has been booming since then, with no signs of slowing to date.

-\textit{Hadamard ill-posedness}.
-LG is linearly unstable, and all exact unsteady solutions of LG are either {\it singular}, i.e., cease to exist in a finite time~\cite{sb84,how85,m9O}, or regular, i.e., exist at all times and therefore allow analysis in long-term asymptotics, $t \to \infty$~\cite{how86,Ben86,ms,sm,kup}.
-Because of instability and divergent solutions, the LG equation is ill-posed {\it in the Hadamard sense}~\cite{ha19O2}, which is typical for many important equations correctly describing physical processes~\cite{ti1}.
-In the 1960s, Hadamard's counterexample, which gave birth to the whole concept of ill-posed problems, was found to be wrong~\cite{ti2}.
-But reluctance of mathematicians to take seriously such ill-posed equations, instead of claiming them meaningless, slowed down progress in certain areas of physics in 1920-1950s~\cite{ti3} by delaying important development in these fields.

-\textit{Tikhonov regularization}.
-Converting ill-posed (in the Hadamard sense) equations into well-posed ones was developed in 1950-1960s in USSR and based on these efforts a rigorous theory was created by Tikhonov~\cite{ti4} and named after him.
-This procedure eliminates all initial data leading to singular solutions as unphysical and non-observable.
-If all the initial interfaces can be approximated as closely as desired by the data remaining after elimination, then the problem is proven to be well-posed, and these data are called {\it the set of well-posedness}~\cite{ti5}.

-\textit{External and internal regularizations}.
-Unlike widely used "external" regularizations when small dispersive terms are added to ill-posed equations (such as surface tension regularization discussed above), a less conventional Tikhonov procedure of eliminating all initial data leading to divergent solutions, is the "internal" one.
-Sometimes internal regularization is more advantageous than external one.
-It is clearly the case for Laplacian growth, which subtle integrable structure retains intact after Tikhonov regularization, but is totally ruined by including surface tension.
-Selection without surface tension in~\cite{98} was performed precisely by this procedure\footnote{The reference to Tikhonov regularization was absent in~\cite{98}, since the author of~\cite{98} was unaware of Tikhonov regularization at that time.}, which converted the problem into a well-posed one.

-\textit{Bubble selection}.
-The approach developed in~\cite{98} for {\it finger} selection without surface tension was later applied to {\it bubble} selection in a channel~\cite{TS-1,Robb,TS-2,2O24}.
-In~\cite{TS-1,TS-2} the authors obtained new classes of exact unsteady solutions for a bubble with an arbitrary shape.
-By applying these solutions to the single bubble selection problem, posed in~\cite{TS59}, they reproduced the selected value obtained by including surface tension and then applying asymptotics beyond all orders mentioned above~\cite{Tanv87}.
-Recently asymptotic velocity selection was predicted for an arbitrary number of nonlinearly interacted bubbles in a channel~\cite{2O24}.